testdouble/tdd-corner/tdd-me-plz/README.md

 Anonymous User

 1. Roboprotection (no spam)
-2. [x] Can go home from any page
+2. Can login

 Test Double User

 1. Can login using testdouble credentials
 2. [x] Submit proposals
+3. [x] Can go home from any page
-3. [x] Proposals have a description
+4. [x] Proposals have a description
-4. [x] Proposals have contact info for the requestor
+5. [x] Proposals have contact info for the requestor
-5. [x] Proposals are visible for reference
+6. [x] Proposals are visible for reference
-6. [x] Can add request comments
+7. [x] Can add request comments
-7. Can remove proposal once they are complete - if it's your proposal
+8. Can remove proposal once they are complete - if it's your proposal

 Admin User